elasticio/elasticio.github.io/content/_components/hubspot/index.md

 ### Lookup Set Of Objects By Unique Criteria

-Action to lookup object in Hubspot.
+Action to lookup object in HubSpot.
 Lookup Set will make sure all the items in the set should be there, otherwise throw an error.

 #### Configuration Fields

 *   **Object type** - Object type for lookup ("Companies", "Contacts", "Deals", "Line Items", "Tickets", "Quotes")
-*   **ID to Search On** - Identification to search object ("Hubspot Id" or "Email".
+*   **ID to Search On** - Identification to search object ("HubSpot Id" or "Email".
 "Email" is only for "Contacts" `Object Type`)
 *   **Enable download attachments** - Checkbox for enabling downloading attachments from fields with type `file`

 #### Input Metadata